 Better pictures to come.

 There is a filter in the system located near the RH C-pillar that Land Rover updated twice, once mid way through production and then again after production had ceased so only available over the parts counter.
 The latest version is supposed to be effective but is rather expensive.
-But enthusiasts from one of the forums (linked at the bottom of the main page of this P38 section) have created their own for a lot less which I have fitted.
+But enthusiasts from one of the forums (linked at the bottom of this page) have created their own for a lot less which I have fitted.